amitlan/website/_posts/2021-04-15-pg14-update-perf.md

 but because they are added at the bottom the plan tree, not at the top as before, they can be added more cheaply.
-(This statement only makes sense if you consider that the amount of work the planner has to do to create a node at the bottom less versus creating it at the top, which I have decided not to describe the details of here.)
+(This statement only makes sense if you consider that the amount of work the planner has to do to create a node at the bottom is less versus creating it at the top.)

 While this new arrangement makes it a bit faster to make the plan for `update` on a partitioned table which is good in and of itself, a more important bit is that the plan will now have an `Append` node in it to scan the partitions.
-What's great about it is that that means that `update` (and `delete`) can now use execution-time partition pruning, because the `Append` provides that ability.
+What's great about it is that that means that `update` (and `delete`) can now use execution-time partition pruning, because the `Append` node provides that ability.
 Having that ability allows generic plans that may used when using prepared statements for `update` and `delete` to be executed without having to process the partitions that need not processed per the query's prunable `where` clauses.

-With the new execution-time pruning ability and a few other efficiency improvements in how the plan for `update` are executed now results in better performance, especially at higher partition counts.
-Although, there are still architectural inefficiencies left to be fixed, so the performance is still affected negatively as the partitions count grows.
-To end this post, here is a graph of performance of a prunable prepared `update` of a 10-column partitioned table with various partition counts.
+With the new execution-time pruning ability and a few other efficiency improvements in how the plan for an `update` is executed now results in better performance.
+Although, there are still architectural inefficiencies left to be fixed, so the performance still tapers off as the partitions count grows.
+To end this post, here is a graph showing the performance of a prunable prepared `update` of a 10-column partitioned table with various partition counts.
 ![v14 prepared ppdate performance for partitioned tables](https://s3-ap-northeast-1.amazonaws.com/amitlan.com/files/pg14-update-perf-partitions.png)